For Main Chapter (see Members > Resident Members for Residency Chapter selection)

-Letters of nomination for residents and faculty members, citing specific examples of humanistic behavior and character, will be solicited from medical students, residents, faculty, clinical department Chairs, and residency program directors.
+Letters of nomination for residents, fellows, and faculty members, citing specific examples of humanistic behavior and character, will be solicited from medical students, residents, fellows, faculty, clinical department Chairs, and residency program directors.
 The Chapman Society Class of 2008 formulated and adopted the following selection procedure for resident and faculty members of the honor society.

 Consideration for membership into The Chapman Society should be based upon the criteria below, adapted from the criteria for membership into the national Gold Humanism Honor Society.